bpicori/scheduler-api/README.md

 ## Introduction

 This microservice starts with 2 intervals: 1 every second to run the upcoming webhooks and 1 every minute to execute the missed one.
-Designed to start in 2 modes: `singleton` (deployed 1 single instance) and `replicated` (multi instance with leader-follower pattern for fail over).
-Replicated mode use Etcd service to elect the leader.
-For the persistence it uses 2 layers:
+Designed to start in 2 modes: singleton (deployed 1 single instance) and replicated (multi-instance with a leader-follower pattern for failover).
+The replicated mode uses the Etcd service to elect the leader.
+For the persistence it uses 2 layers: database (Postgres) cache (in memory if started singleton and Redis if started replicated)
-1) database (postgres)
-2) cache (in memory if started singleton and redis if started replicated)

 ## Requirements
 1. Docker (tested using version 20.10.1)